1tsp (5g)jalapeño - chopped; seeds removed (optional; may also reduce or increase amount depending on how spicy you want it)

 Combine cooked sweet potato chunks with chickpeas in the bowl of a food processor or in a large bowl.
 Purée with hand blender, potato masher, or food processor, leaving some parts a little chunky.

 Add in remaining patty ingredients (excluding olive oil) and mix well.

-Heat olive oil over medium heat in a large sauté pan.
+Heat olive oil over medium-low heat in a large sauté pan.
 Form sweet potato mixture into 8 patties.

 Fry patties in olive oil for about 8-10 minutes, checking regularly to see how they're browning.
-Carefully flip over and continue cooking until patties are browned on each side and have solidified a bit.
+Carefully flip over and continue cooking another 5-10 minutes, or until patties are browned on each side and have solidified a bit.